jasonm23/onlisp-markdown/onlisp.md

 ```

 This transformation from query to assertion is called inversion.
 All the most
-frequently used Common Lisp access functions have predeﬁned inversions, in-
+frequently used Common Lisp access functions have predeﬁned inversions, including
-cluding car, cdr, nth, aref, get, gethash, and the access functions created by
+car, cdr, nth, aref, get, gethash, and the access functions created by
 defstruct.
 (The full list is in CLTL2, p.
 125.)

 An expression which can serve as the ﬁrst argument to setf is called a